vladigleba/vladigleba.github.io/posts/gospel/salvation.md

 featured: true
 ---

-## How did God demonstrate His love toward us?
+## How did God demonstrate His love?

 > He that loveth not knoweth not God; for God is love.
 In this was manifested the love of God toward us, because that *God sent his only begotten Son into the world, that we might live through him*.
 {% ct '1 John 4:8-9' %}

-## What was God’s desire for Adam and Eve?
+## What did God desire for Adam and Eve?

 > So God created man in his own image, in the image of God created he him; male and female created he them.
 And *God blessed them*, and God said unto them, Be fruitful, and multiply, and replenish the earth, and subdue it: and have dominion over the fish of the sea, and over the fowl of the air, and over every living thing that moveth upon the earth.
 And God said, Behold, I have given you every herb bearing seed, which is upon the face of all the earth, and every tree, in the which is the fruit of a tree yielding seed; to you it shall be for meat.
 And to every beast of the earth, and to every fowl of the air, and to every thing that creepeth upon the earth, wherein there is life, I have given every green herb for meat: and it was so.
 And *God saw every thing that he had made, and, behold, it was very good*.
 And the evening and the morning were the sixth day.
 {% ct 'Genesis 1:27-31' %}

 God did all He could to give Adam and Eve the very best start.
 Everything He made was very good and designed to bless and make their life in the garden a joyful and invigorating experience.

-## What change occured once they sinned?
+## What changed once they sinned?

 > And they heard the voice of the LORD God walking in the garden in the cool of the day: and Adam and his wife *hid themselves from the presence of the LORD God* amongst the trees of the garden.
 {% ct 'Genesis 3:8' %}